cpalsa/pretty-print/README.md

 # pretty-print
-A utility program that parses JSON and XML, formatting it for easier human reading.
+A utility program that parses JSON or XML from the user's clipboad and formats it for easier reading.